 THE SHORT ANSWER

 To turn off Discord notifications, click User Settings > Notifications > Enable Desktop Notifications.
-If the slider is already green, this will turn the function off.
-If it is grey, it will become green and enabled.
+If the slider is already green, this will toggle the function off; if it is grey, it will become green and enabled.

 To turn off Discord notification sounds, click User Settings > Notifications > Disable All Notification Sounds.

 - Managing notifications in the Discord mobile app

 - How to manage and turn off Discord notifications